taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 | domain    | demo.com     | Customer's account primary domain.                       |
 | server_ip | 10.51.0.10   | Primary IP of the server where AccelerateWP is installed |

-Parameters can be used to determine the billing account of the user in order to display proper page.
+Parameters can be used to determine the billing account of the user in order to display the proper page.
-WHMCS plugin already has automatic redirect to upgrade page, there is only needed to set upgrade-url to the root of your WHMCS instance.
+WHMCS plugin already has an automatic redirect to the upgrade page, there is only needed to set upgrade-url to the root of your WHMCS instance.

 ```
 cloudlinux-awp-admin set-options --upgrade-url https://whmcs.mydomain.zone/
 ```

-Upgrade URL is opened in modal browser window and will be automatically closed when AccelerateWP receives callback about successful upgrade.
+Upgrade URL is opened in a modal browser window and will be automatically closed when AccelerateWP receives a callback about the successful upgrade.

-Callback is already implemented in WHMCS plugin, but if you are using some other billing, you should add the following code on the page which appears when user successfully upgrades subscription.
+The callback is already implemented in the WHMCS plugin, but if you are using some other billing, you should add the following code on the page which appears when a user successfully upgrades the subscription.

     <script>
     if(window.opener && !window.opener.closed) {